 The BHF Golf Challenge will be held at the world-renowned Durban Country Club on Sunday 24th August.

 Non-members: R8 595 (inclusive of VAT)

 The Annual Global Healthcare Fraud Prevention Summit is being held for the first time in Africa.
 Running parallel with the BHF Conference the summit will be hosted by the BHF's Healthcare Forensic Management Unit.

 This focused, comprehensive, one-day course provides in-depth information on the key areas relating to good governance of medical schemes.
 Highly relevant to trustees and those working within the private funding sector.

 Trustee Training sessions were held in Johannesburg on the 25th of March and in Cape Town on the 27th of March.
 Both sessions were well attended and we received positive feedback from the delegates.
 The next Trustee Training programmes will be held in Johannesburg on the 30th of September, and in Cape Town on the 2nd of October and booking has already begun.

 Click here for the Registration Form.

-To book a customised training session for your scheme, please contact Laura Beuthin on (011) 537-0233 or e-mail email@example.com
+We are currently organizing sessions for 2 medical aid schemes.
+To book a customised training session for your scheme, please contact Laura Beuthin on (011) 537-0233 or e-mail firstname.lastname@example.org

 The HFMU is proud to announce that it now has an official tip-off line which can be used to report any unethical behaviour within the healthcare industry.